peoplefund-tech/codepipeline-slack-integration/README.md

 - stage: your cloud stage environment. like `dev`, `prd`.
 This parameter insert to lambda funciton name like `codepipeline-slack-dev-notifier`
 - s3_bucket: s3 bucket name.
 Serverless artifacts will be uploaded to this bucket.
-- SLACK_BOT_TOKEN:  Slack token.
-Bot User Oauth Access Token.
+- SLACK_BOT_TOKEN:  Bot User Oauth Access Token.
 - SLACK_CHANNEL: slack channel to send pipeline status message. defualt is `builds`
 - SLACK_BOT_NAME: your slack bot name. default is `PipelineBot`
 - SLACK_BOT_ICON: your slack bot's icon. default is `:robot_face:`